Preventing Blindness and Saving Sight

-For nearly 100 years, our members have worked on projects designed to prevent blindness, restore eyesight and improve eye health and eye care for hundreds of millions of people worldwide.
+For nearly 100 years, Lions club members have worked on projects designed to prevent blindness, restore eyesight and improve eye health and eye care for hundreds of millions of people worldwide.

 Lions collect used eyeglasses for donation to Lions Eyeglass Recycling Centers that are located throughout the world.
 We accept prescription and reading glasses, sunglasses and plastic and metal frames.
 Children’s glasses are especially needed.The used eyeglasses are cleaned and classified by prescription.